All Series > Well-Ordered Soul > Part 1

 Related Scripture

-“Beloved, I urge you as sojourners and exiles to abstain from the passions of the flesh, which wage war against your soul.” — 1 Peter 2:11 (ESV)
+“Beloved, I urge you as sojourners and exiles to abstain from the desires of the flesh, which wage war against your soul.” — 1 Peter 2:11 (NABRE)

-“For the grace of God has appeared that offers salvation to all people.
-It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age.” — Titus 2:11-12 (NIV)
+“For the grace of God has appeared, bringing salvation to all, training us to renounce impiety and worldly passions and in the present age to live lives that are self‑controlled, upright, and godly.” — Titus 2:11-12 (NRSVue)

-“If they were wise, they would understand this; they would discern their latter end!” — Deuteronomy 32:29 (ESV)
+“If they were wise, they would understand this; they would discern what their end would be.” — Deuteronomy 32:29 (NRSVue)

-“Look carefully then how you walk, not as unwise but as wise…” — Ephesians 5:15 (ESV)
+“Look carefully then how you walk, not as unwise but as wise.” — Ephesians 5:15 (NRSVue)

-“Who has put wisdom in the inward parts or given understanding to the mind?” — Job 38:36 (ESV)
+“Who has put wisdom in the inward parts or given understanding to the mind?” — Job 38:36 (NRSVue)

-“Desire without knowledge is not good, and whoever makes haste with his feet misses his way.” — Proverbs 19:2 (ESV)
+“Desire without knowledge is not good, and whoever makes haste with the feet misses the way.” — Proverbs 19:2 (NRSVue)

-“A wicked man puts on a bold face, but the upright gives thought to his ways.” — Proverbs 21:29 (ESV)
+“A wicked person puts on a bold face, but the upright give thought to their ways.” — Proverbs 21:29 (NRSVue)

 Related Quotes